neektza/nikicajokic.me/_drafts/concurrency_primitives_and_abstractions.md

 This worked fine for a while, but as requirements changed and the domain grew bigger, it became hard to model and implement the requirements using handlers and callbacks.
 These techniques, while not inherently bad, often result in code that is very nested and execution that is non-sequential, especially if you're not using deferrables/promises as a facelift for the asynchronous parts of the code.

-Another problem with the *EventMachine* is that the library ecosystem is considerably poorer, since every library that does any form of IO must do non-blocking operations and has to be specifically tailored to work properly with EM's reactor loop.
+Another problem with the *EventMachine* is that the library ecosystem is considerably poorer, since every library that performs any form of IO must do non-blocking operations and has to be specifically tailored to work properly with EM's reactor loop.
 A prime example of that is ```em-http-request```.
 Since we can't do blocking IO in a reactor loop (because it blocks the whole app by blocking the loop), we must rely on a library built specifically for EM, which robs us of using any of the cool HTTP libraries in Ruby.

 That particular problem hugely affects its usability, since one of Ruby's most important selling points is exactly the richness of the library ecosystem.
 This was the primary reason to start looking for other options to deal with the concurrent domain of the problem.

 #### Celluloid

 Fortunately, alternatives exist, the most notable being Celluloid.
-Inspired by the Erlang programming language and Scala's Akka library, it brings a lot of nice features to Ruby.
-Most importantly a very OOP-like concurrency model and fault-tolerance subsystem by bringing supervisors and supervision trees to the table.
+Inspired by the Erlang programming language and Scala's Akka library, Celluloid brings a lot of nice features to Ruby, most importantly a very OOP-like concurrency model and a fault-tolerance subsystem that brings supervisors and supervision trees to the table.
 Along with these, it has support for futures (analogous to EM's deferrables and node's promises) so you get the best of both worlds.

 Since Ruby is a "pure" OO language (everything is an object), model conceptualization is considerably easier when thinking in objects than in handlers and callbacks.
 So instead of relying on callbacks, Celluloid provides a way to build a model out of concurrently running objects that are able to talk among themselves - ie. **Actors**.

 Celluloid uses Threads internally to represent Actors, and Fibers to represent tasks[^3] (messages) that the actor processes.
 Since each task can be suspended, actors can process multiple messages and interleave them if needed.

-**We'll analyze and explain how it does that in a future post in the series.**
-* Ovdje necu ulaziti u detalje jer toliko kompleksna tema zasluzuje novi post, koji je on moj todo-list.
+We'll not delve too deep into the analysis of how Celluloid manages tasks, since a post that will paint a clearer picture of this process is already in the making.

-If you need some of the basics explained, there's a nice intro on github wiki [page](https://github.com/celluloid/celluloid/wiki), or you can look at at [this](https://practicingruby.com/articles/gentle-intro-to-actor-based-concurrency) finely crafted blog post about Actor based concurrency in Ruby that even implements a minimal actor system at the end.
+If you need some of the basics explained, there's a nice intro on github wiki [page](https://github.com/celluloid/celluloid/wiki).
+You can also look at at [this](https://practicingruby.com/articles/gentle-intro-to-actor-based-concurrency) finely crafted blog post about Actor based concurrency in Ruby that even implements a minimal actor system at the end.

-### Abstractions, one-on-one

-Direct comparison is not possible, since these two concurrency frameworks work in a fundamentally different ways, but, as we said before

-We won't cover basic concurrency in Celluloid since it's covered nicely in other places already.
-We'll instead skip directly to it's other very interesting feature - **supervisors** and fault tolerance, which is covered in the [2nd part](http://pltconfusion.com/2014/06/10/let_it_crash_ruby_style) of the series.
+## Next up

+Since there are many posts out there that focus on explaining how to build a concurrent system by relying on these abstractions, in the next two posts we'll instead focus on how these abstractions are implemented from basic building blocks - Threads, Fibers et al.

 ---
 [^1]: Up until version 1.9 Ruby only had a [green thread](http://en.wikipedia.org/wiki/Green_threads) implementation.
 Native threads were introduced in version 1.9

-[^2]: In some languages, they are called Green Threads, but total equivalence between these terms does not stand because in some of these languages they are scheduled by the language itself.
+[^2]: In some languages, they are called Green Threads, but total equivalence between these terms does not stand because in some of these languages they are scheduled by the language VM itself.

 [^3]: Celluloid [defaults](https://github.com/celluloid/celluloid/blob/64e46ee0ecbd848249d0476e8ac512b93bf18485/lib/celluloid.rb#L509) to Fibers to represent tasks, although it also supports a Thread representation.

+[^4]: That's why you should always use a Queue to communicate between threads.